• Skip to primary navigation

 Oops…

 Stupid.
 Mistake.
-As mentioned in my detailed post about renting a campervan, we had paid a fee of 390NZD for 0-liability, so the damage I caused was paid by Rental Car Village.
+Luckily, we had paid a fee of 390NZD for 0-liability, so the damage I caused was paid by the rental company.
 They were very kind about it, but I felt rather embarrassed nonetheless…

 The thing about their Zero Excess policy is that it only covers one accident (which I think is totally fair since it is a very reasonable fee, much lower than what I have seen at other rental companies).